 Portland Maine Coffee: Honorable Mentions

 I can’t quite classify these under the best coffee shops in Portland Maine because they aren’t really coffee shops.
 However, you can find a delicious cup of coffee at these two places in town.
 It might not be the coffee that draws you there, but other delicious food and snacks.
+If you’d like to read more about dining in Portland, check out my vegan restaurant guide.

 The Holy Donut